Turskyi/flutter_onion_architecture_counter/README.md

 ### Domain Model Layer

 Contains the `Counter` entity.
-This layer does not depend on anything else, which is evident from the imports in the class.
+This layer does not depend on anything else, which is clear from the imports in the class.

 ### Domain Services Layer